Introduction

 · Quality of the Final Connection

-• The ultimate goal of drilling a pilot hole is to achieve a secure and stable connection.
-The right drill bit ensures a clean, precise hole that facilitates this, enhancing both the aesthetics and the longevity of the joinery.
+- The main goal of drilling a pilot hole is to create a strong and stable connection.
+The right drill bit makes a clean, precise hole that improves both the look and durability of your joinery.

 Best Practices for Drill Bit Selection